core-wg/echo-request-tag/draft-ietf-core-echo-request-tag.md

 Unless otherwise specified, the terms "client" and "server" refers to "CoAP client" and "CoAP server", respectively, as defined in {{RFC7252}}.
 The term "origin server" is used as in {{RFC7252}}.
 The term "origin client" is used in this document to denote the client from which a request originates; to distinguish from clients in proxies.

 The terms "payload" and "body" of a message are used as in {{RFC7959}}.
 The complete interchange of a request and a response body is called a (REST) "operation".
-An operation fragmented using {{RFC7959}} is called a "blockwise operation".
-A blockwise operation which is fragmenting the request body is called a "blockwise request operation".
-A blockwise operation which is fragmenting the response body is called a "blockwise response operation".
+An operation fragmented using {{RFC7959}} is called a "block-wise operation".
+A block-wise operation which is fragmenting the request body is called a "block-wise request operation".
+A block-wise operation which is fragmenting the response body is called a "block-wise response operation".

 Two request messages are said to be "matchable" if they occur between the same endpoint pair, have the same code and the same set of options except for elective NoCacheKey options and options involved in block-wise transfer (Block1, Block2 and Request-Tag).
 <!-- We could also keep the Request-Tag inside the matchable criterion, but then we'd be saying "matchable except for the Request-Tag" all over the document. -->
 Two operations are said to be matchable if any of their messages are.

-Two matchable blockwise operations are said to be "concurrent" if a block of the second request is exchanged even though the client still intends to exchange further blocks in the first operation.
-(Concurrent blockwise request operations are impossible with the options of {{RFC7959}} because the second operation's block overwrites any state of the first exchange.).
+Two matchable block-wise operations are said to be "concurrent" if a block of the second request is exchanged even though the client still intends to exchange further blocks in the first operation.
+(Concurrent block-wise request operations are impossible with the options of {{RFC7959}} because the second operation's block overwrites any state of the first exchange.).

 The Echo and Request-Tag options are defined in this document.